ViBiOh/herodote/README.md

 - `GIT_HOST`: Name of your git provider (e.g. `github.com`).
 It's guessed from `git remote get-url --push origin` if you are in a git folder
 - `GIT_REPOSITORY`: Name of your repository (e.g. `ViBiOh/herodote`).
 It's guessed from `git remote get-url --push origin` if you are in a git folder

-You also **have to** provide a backend configuration (depending on your choise between Postgres and Algolia):

 - `HERODOTE_API`: URL of your Herodote API (e.g. https://herodote.vibioh.fr)
-- `HERODOTE_SECRET`: `httpSecret` or your Herodote API (cf. [API Usage](#api-usage) section)
+- `HERODOTE_SECRET`: `httpSecret` or your Herodote API (cf. [API Usage](#usage) section)

-or

-- `ALGOLIA_APP`: Application ID of Algolia, can be found from the _API Keys_ section on your app's dashboard
-- `ALGOLIA_KEY`: Admin API Key of Algolia, can be found from the _API Keys_ section on your app's dashboard
-- `ALGOLIA_INDEX`: Index name when commits will be written (default to `herodote`)

-If you execute your script in a non-interactive environment, set the `SCRIPTS_NO_INTERACTIVE=1` for disabling prompt.
+If you execute your script in a non-interactive environment, set the `SCRIPTS_NO_INTERACTIVE=1` for disabling prompt, guessed value will be used.

 #### Github Actions

-You can use the following Github Actions for pushing your commits to Algolia index on merge to `master`.
+You can use the following Github Actions for pushing your commits to Herodote index on merge to `master`.

 ```yaml
 ---